-The suffixes of absolutive nouns in Classic Maya are - $\emptyset$ , -ai and -is, whereof the zero morpheme $-\emptyset$ is used to mark unpossessed nouns, while suffix -aj marks nouns that designate countable units (of clothing, jewelry, etc.) that are worn by people.
+The suffixes of absolutive nouns in Classic Maya are $-\emptyset$, -aj and -is, whereof the zero morpheme $-\emptyset$ is used to mark unpossessed nouns, while suffix -aj marks nouns that designate countable units (of clothing, jewelry, etc.) that are worn by people.
 Suffix -is, on the other hand, is used exclusively with nouns that designate body parts (see Zender 2004: 200-204).
 Examples:

-Stem: Absolutive: Possessive: pakal "shield" pakal-Ø "a shield" u-pakal "his/her shield" tu'p "earflare" tu'p-aj "an earflare" u-tu'p "his/her earflare" o'hl "heart" o'hl-is "a heart" y-o'hl "his/her heart" k'ab "hand" k'ab-is "a hand" u-k'ab "his/her hand"
+Stem: Absolutive: Possessive:

+pakal "shield" pakal-Ø "a shield" u-pakal "his/her shield"

+ohl ohl-is y-ohl

+"heart" "a heart" "his/her heart"

+J

 In addition to primary nouns (all examples above), new nouns can be created from other nouns, verbs, and adjectives.
-These derived nouns take, among others, the following suffixes: -lel and -il (abstractivized nouns), -o'l and -ai (nouns derived from transitive verbs). -e'l(nouns derived from intransitive verbs), -iil, -u'l, -al, -ol, and -nal (toponymic suffixes), and -ib, -ab, -uub, -ol, and -il (instrumental suffixes).
+These derived nouns take, among others, the following suffixes: -lel and -il (abstractivized nouns), -ol/-o'l and -aj (nouns derived from transitive verbs), -el/-e'l (nouns derived from intransitive verbs), -iil, -ul/-u'l, -al, -ol, and -nal (toponymic suffixes), and -ib, -ab, -ol, and -il (instrumental suffixes).

 Abstractivizing suffixes turn nouns into abstract concepts; for example, the word ajaw or "lord" turns into "lordship" when suffixed with a -lel-abstractivizer.
-With the instrumental suffixes -ib, -ab, and -uub verbal roots can be transformed into nouns that describe the action of the verb.
-For example, a noun can be created out of the intransitive verbal root uk' ("to drink") with an instrumental suffix -ib, with the outcome uk'ib or literally "drink-implement", i.e. drinking cup.
+With the instrumental suffixes -ib, -aab, and -uub verbal roots can be transformed into nouns that describe the action of the verb.
+For example, a noun can be created out of the intransitive verbal root uk'/uch' ("to drink") with an instrumental suffix -ib, with the outcome uk'ib/uch'ib or literally "drinkimplement", i.e. drinking cup.

-In Classic Maya, adjectives precede nouns, and they are constructed in the following manner: noun + V1l suffix (i.e. noun + a vowel that corresponds the vowel of the noun stem + 1).
+In Classic Maya, adjectives precede nouns, and they are constructed in the following manner: noun + V1l suffix (i.e. noun + a vowel that corresponds the vowel of the noun stem + l).
 For example, an adjective created from the word kakaw ("cacao / chocolate") is kakawal ("chocolaty").
 In the same manner the word chan ("sky" or "heaven") turns into chanal ("heavenly" or "celestial"), the word k'ahk' ("fire") into k'ahk'al ("fiery") and the word k'uh ("deity" or "god") into k'uhul ("godly" or "holy").

 Along with a myriad of other nouns, personal names accompanied with titles are very common in the Maya script.
 Titles can provide us with information on the hierarchies and political alliances in ancient Maya society.
 Besides titles, also parentage expressions are relatively common in Maya inscriptions, which allow detailed reconstructions of regal dynasties.
-They are invaluable for the reconstruction of royal lineages at many Maya sites.
+They are invaluable for the reconstruction of royal lineages at many Maya sites.36